Cosas1008/leetcode-1/readme.md

 ## 117. Populating Next Right Pointers in Each Node II
 Follow up for problem "Populating Next Right Pointers in Each Node".
 What if the given tree could be any binary tree?
 Would your previous solution still work?
+## 122. Best Time to Buy and Sell Stock II
+Say you have an array for which the ith element is the price of a given stock on day i.
+Design an algorithm to find the maximum profit.
+You may complete as many transactions as you like (ie, buy one and sell one share of the stock multiple times).
+However, you may not engage in multiple transactions at the same time (ie, you must sell the stock before you buy again).
+## 139. Word Break
+Given a string s and a dictionary of words dict, determine if s can be segmented into a space-separated sequence of one or more dictionary words.
+For example, given
+s = "leetcode",
+dict = ["leet", "code"].
+Return true because "leetcode" can be segmented as "leet code".
 ## 153. Find Minimum in Rotated Sorted Array
 Suppose a sorted array is rotated at some pivot unknown to you beforehand.
 (i.e., 0 1 2 4 5 6 7 might become 4 5 6 7 0 1 2).